musatirgithub/tasktracker/README.md

 ## The challenge

-Project aims to display my public github projects.
+Project aims to create a fullstack task tracker.

 ## Problem Statement

-- Develop an app which withdraw my public repos from github API, display them, allow users to search, filter and sort my projects.
+- Develop an api with Django which allows frontend to make CRUD operations.
+Also develop a frontend with React which interacts with Django backend.
 <hr>

 ## Screenshot